Rise-Software/Rise-Media-Player/readme.md

 ### MSIX Install Instructions
 **If Windows Prompts about Untrusted Application**
-* Simply right click and Go to Digital signatures Tab
+* Simply right click the MSIX and click Properties
+* Go to Digital signatures Tab
 * Select Rise Software and click Details
 * In next popup select View Certificate
 * In next popup select Install Certificate